6.2.3 Bell Inequality#

 (d) After a Bell measurement on \((C, A)\) yields outcome \((x, z)\), show that Bob can recover \(\vert\psi\rangle\) on qubit \(B\) by applying a single-qubit correction \(\hat{X}^{(1-z)/2}\hat{Z}^{(1-x)/2}\).
 This is quantum teleportation.

-10. Entanglement swapping.
+10. Entanglement Swapping.
 Four qubits \(A, B, C, D\) are prepared in a product of two Bell-singlet pairs: \(\vert\Psi\rangle = \vert\Psi^-\rangle_{AB} \otimes \vert\Psi^-\rangle_{CD}\), where \(\vert\Psi^-\rangle = \frac{1}{\sqrt{2}}(\vert 01\rangle - \vert 10\rangle)\).

 (a) Expand \(\vert\Psi\rangle\) in the Bell basis on the \((B, C)\) pair (the four Bell states are \(\vert\Phi^\pm\rangle, \vert\Psi^\pm\rangle\)).